 Your first conversation is about setting the foundation for a successful partnership.
 This is your chance to discuss your practice’s specific needs, the types of cases you handle most often, and your long-term goals.
 A great lab will want to understand your workflow and patient base to provide the best possible service.
 Come prepared with questions about their processes, turnaround times, and how they handle complex cases.
 The goal is to establish a collaborative relationship where you feel confident they are an extension of your team, working with you to achieve excellent patient outcomes.

-Integrating the Workflow
+Integrating the New Workflow into Your Practice

 A smooth transition is key when incorporating a new lab into your practice.
 The right partner will make integrating their digital workflow feel seamless.
 They should guide you through every step, from submitting your first digital scan to approving the final design.
 This is where the benefits of modern dental prostheses truly shine, as digital precision helps streamline the entire process.
 A well-integrated workflow means fewer errors, less back-and-forth communication, and more predictable results, ultimately saving you valuable chair time and improving the patient experience.